sysdiglabs/terraform-azurerm-secure-for-cloud/README.md

 ## Permissions

-- Threat Detection feature requires `Contributor` subscritpion-level role user assignment
+- Threat Detection feature requires `Contributor` subscription-level role user assignment
     - For AD diagnostic `Security Administrator` role must be granted to at Organizational level.

       Otherwise, it can be disabled setting `deploy_active_directory=false` on all examples